Why Is This Place so Great?

-For Luxury Choose: Aman Summer Palace Beijing
+Luxury Hotel: Aman Summer Palace Beijing

 Address: 1 Gongmenqian Street, Summer Palace, Beijing, PRC 100091

-For Lifestyle Choose: Hotel Éclat Beijing
+Lifestyle Hotel: Hotel Éclat Beijing

 Hotel Éclat is one of the few hotels around the world that perfectly satisfies all three of our categories: Luxury, Lifestyle, and Boutique; however, its amazing environmentally friendly initiatives are what made us decide to showcase this hotel in the Lifestyle category.